 To qualify for the Doctor of Jurisprudence degree (JD), a student must meet the following requirements:

 - The student must have completed a period of resident study equivalent to at least three academic years.

 - The student must have completed and passed all courses required by the faculty of the School of Law at the time of the student's initial enrollment, except those that have been removed from the list of required courses since the student's initial enrollment.
-The student must pass at least one seminar as described in the section "Seminars" on the Curriculum page.

 - The student must have a grade point average of at least 1.90 on all work taken in the School of Law.